cloudflare/cloudflare-docs/content/support/Troubleshooting/cloudflare-errors/troubleshooting-cloudflare-5xx-errors.md

 If none of the above leads to a resolution, request the following information from your hosting provider or site administrator before [contacting Cloudflare support](/support/contacting-cloudflare-support/):

 -   An [MTR or traceroute](/support/troubleshooting/general-troubleshooting/gathering-information-for-troubleshooting-sites/#perform-a-traceroute) from your origin web server to a [Cloudflare IP address](http://www.cloudflare.com/ips) that most commonly connected to your origin web server before the issue occurred.
 Identify a connecting Cloudflare IP recorded in the origin web server logs.
--   Details from the hosting provider’s investigation such as pertinent logs or conversations with the hosting provider.
+-   Details from the hosting provider's investigation such as pertinent logs or conversations with the hosting provider.

 ___

 ## Error 523: origin is unreachable

 Error 523 occurs when Cloudflare cannot contact your origin web server.
-This typically occurs when a network device between Cloudflare and the origin web server doesn’t have a route to the origin’s IP address.
+This typically occurs when a network device between Cloudflare and the origin web server doesn't have a route to the origin's IP address.

 **Resolution** [Contact your hosting provider](#required-error-details-for-hosting-provider) to exclude the following common causes at your origin web server: